nevermyuk/learning-notes/Ansible.md

 - **Async_status module** - can be used to check status too.

+## Parallelism

+- Ansible uses **Forks** to execute tasks in parallel

+- Each **fork** is able to run a tasks against a target host

+- Default is **5 Forks** can be changed,

+  - In ansible.cfg
+  - With -F or --forks flag

+- **The more Forks, the more system resource will be required on Ansible control node**

+### How Forks work?

+- Assuming one run a module against 5 hosts, module will execute simultaneously on all host.

+- **If more than 5 hosts are targeted,** hosts after the first 5 must wait for a fork to complete before forks will execute on the waiting hosts.

 ## [Playbooks](https://docs.ansible.com/ansible/latest/user_guide/playbooks_intro.html)

 - Use YAML - to describe desired state.